YonasBerhe/angular-drag-scroll/README.md

 **Forked and changed for personal reasons.
-Don't plan on doing a pull request**
+Don't plan on making a pull request**

 # Angular Drag to Scroll
 Lightweight drag to scroll directive for AngularJS